mrikh/MRCheckBoxButton/README.md

 # MRCheckBoxButton
-Check box button, add border, fill color along with tick drawing animation
+Check box button, add border, fill color along with tick drawing animation.
+Use storyboard to set properties or code whatver.
+Too lazy to complete the readme D:.
+Please download sample to use it, its quite simple really.